Path Planning for Masked Diffusion Model Sampling

 \looseness=-1 The P2 sampling strategy requires the design of a planner $G_{\phi}$ whose role is to select tokens to update by exploiting information about the current $\bx_t$ and $\mb{z}$.
 To construct the planner, such that we can guarantee convergence to a fully unmasked sequence at $t=1$ we first decompose $G_{\phi}$ into two components:

-\looseness=-1 More precisely, we consider a masked token planner $G^j_M(\mb{z},\mb{x}_t)$ that predicts the likelihood that a masked token at the $j$'th position should be unmasked, and an unmasked token planner $G^j_U(\mb{z},\mb{x}_t)$ which predicts the probability that an unmasked token at the $j$'th position should be kept.
-We then employ a modified ``top k'' sampling strategy, which introduces the possibility of changing multiple tokens per iteration and better exploits the information provided by a monotone non-decreasing scheduler $\kappa:\lbrace 1,\ldots,L\rbrace \tto \lbrace 1,\ldots,L\rbrace$, with $\kappa(L)=L$.
-The purpose of the scheduler is to essentially determine the number of tokens, $\kappa(t)$, that are guaranteed to be unmasked at the reverse step $t$.
+\looseness=-1 where $G^j_M(\mb{z},\mb{x}_t)$ is the \textit{masked token planner} that predicts the likelihood that a masked token at the $j$'th position should be unmasked, and an \textit{unmasked token planner} $G^j_U(\mb{z},\mb{x}_t)$ which predicts the probability that an unmasked token should be kept.
+We then employ a modified ``top k'' sampling strategy, which introduces the possibility of changing multiple tokens per iteration and better exploits the information provided by a monotone non-decreasing scheduler function $\kappa:\lbrace 1,\ldots,L\rbrace \tto \lbrace 1,\ldots,L\rbrace$, with $\kappa(L)=L$.
+The purpose of the scheduler is to determine the number of tokens, $\kappa(t)$, that are guaranteed to be unmasked at the reverse step $t$.

 \cut{ Here we introduce the P2 sampling strategy, which allows for controllability over the role of the planner, exploitation of the information provided about all tokens in the sequence from $G_{\phi}$ and $D_{\theta}$, and guaranteed convergence of the sampling procedure to a fully unmasked sequence.
 We also present a novel training loss which is informed by the ELBO resulting from sending $T\rightarrow\infty$ in the discrete time formulation of P2 presented in \cref{subsec:MathematicalFormulations}.